-Chile and Peru bicker fiercely over the birthright of the Pisco Sour, but by most accounts, the drink originated with an American.
-Expat bartender Victor Morris is believed to have concocted the frothy, smooth cocktail in his Lima bar in the 1920s.
-Blending pisco, lime juice, egg white and Angostura bitters, the Pisco Sour is simultaneously earthy, sweet and tart—a cocktail worth fighting over.
+Chile and Peru bicker fiercely over the Pisco Sour’s origin (and that of pisco, too), but by most accounts, the drink’s genesis is tied to a United States citizen.
+Expat bartender Victor Morris is believed to have concocted the frothy, smooth cocktail at his Lima bar around 1915 or perhaps the early 1920s.
+Blending pisco, lime juice, egg white and Angostura bitters, the Pisco Sour is earthy, sweet and tart—a cocktail worth fighting over.

-Garnish with 3 drops of the bitters.
-Using a straw, swirl the bitters into a simple design.
+Garnish with 3 to 5 drops of Angostura bitters.
+Using a straw, toothpick or similar implement, swirl the bitters into a simple design, if desired.

 Raw Egg Warning

 Consuming raw and lightly cooked eggs poses a risk of food-borne illness.